yashmangineni/ganesh/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deployment to Netlify

+This project is configured for deployment to Netlify with the following settings:

+1. Build command: `npm run build`
+2. Publish directory: `dist/website`
+3. The `_redirects` file handles client-side routing for Angular
+4. The `netlify.toml` file contains additional configuration

+To deploy:
+1. Connect your GitHub repository to Netlify
+2. Select this repository
+3. Netlify will automatically use the settings from `netlify.toml`

 ## Running unit tests